tombatron/NRedisGraph/README.md

 (The version of the module installed on your server obviously may vary.)

+## Extras

+* Adds support for the [`LOLWUT`](https://redis.io/commands/lolwut/) Redis command by introducing extension methods to the `IDatabase`.

 ## Examples

-In this repository there are a suite of integration tests that should be sufficent to serve as examples on how to use all supported RedisGraph commands.
+In this repository there are a suite of integration tests that should be sufficient to serve as examples on how to use all supported RedisGraph commands.

 [Integration Tests](https://github.com/tombatron/NRedisGraph/blob/master/NRedisGraph.Tests/RedisGraphAPITest.cs)